apeirohedra/submit/code_book.md

 |`all_data`| Binds all the data in a single data set|
 |`averages_data`|Independent tidy data set with the average of each variable for each activity and each subject|

+##Transformations to clean up data

+The script called run_analysis.R was created as following:
+#. coś